sudhaus7/TYPO3.EXT.mail_spool/README.rst

    **classname** Custom class which implements the Swift_Spool interface.

+   Planned are spoolers for RabbitMQ and Beanstalk

 :spool_file_path:
-   Path to directory where the spooled messages get stored.
+   Path to directory relative to Environment::getVarPath() where the spooled messages get stored.
 Should not be accessible from outside!

 :transport_real:
    Transport used for sending e-mails.
 Default is same as defined in install tool.